 About ARINS - Analysing and Researching Ireland North and South

-Authoritative, independent and non-partisan analysis and research on constitutional, institutional and policy options for Ireland, north and south in a post-Brexit context.
+Authoritative, independent and non-partisan analysis and research on constitutional, institutional and policy options for Ireland, north and south.

 Recent years have seen growing public debate on future constitutional options for the island of Ireland, north and south.
 There are strongly held views on whether this debate is necessary or useful at this time.
 However, given that public discourse has already begun on these issues, the questions they raise cannot be avoided.
 In Britain, there are similar discussions about the future of the UK itself, and about the meaning and nature of the union.